 THE village of Coniston in the Lake District thrived on the mining industry.
-Bronze Age man using the copper, Romans worked with iron and the monks of Furness Abbey took iron ore and timber from the surrounding hillsides.
+Bronze Age man using the copper, Romans worked with iron and the monks of Furness Abbey took iron ore and timber from

 In the 18th century mining activity was expanded and a railroad built to carry the ore to market.
 But Coniston and its stunning lake has more to offer than mining.

 Coniston’s most famous resident was the poet John Ruskin who lived at Brantwood, overlooking the lake.
 Not only was Ruskin a poet, he was also an artist and writer.

 Brantwood is now a museum which contains much history of Ruskin and his beloved Coniston.
 It is filled with his paintings, furniture and his personal memorabilia.

 Coniston Lake was where Donald Campbell made his bid for the world water speed record carrering across the lake at more than 300mph.
 Pitifully, he was killed in the attempt.

 While all this activity was going on in and around Coniston, one old man was sitting peacefully, surveying everything, as he has done for thousands of years.

 This benevolent giant is a mountain, known as the Old Man of Coniston.
 At 2,633ft it is not the largest in Lakeland but its mining sculptured hillsides and its great summit views has been a